The Growth Rate of Secular AA

 Some geographical places take off faster and others struggle to keep afloat when it comes to Secular AA meetings.
 Toronto’s first agnostic/atheist meeting will be ten years old in September.
 It isn’t the first time someone thought of this – in 1996 there was a We Agnostics group in the East end.
 I never knew about it; I would have gone.
 Our Toronto archivist found it in an old meeting list.
 But since our first gathering in 2009, Beyond Belief Agnostics & Freethinkers Group meets three times a week, We Agnostics started and later, Widening Our Gateway.
 The North, East and West suburbs all have one or more agnostic/atheist meeting nights and there are over 20 meeting times across Ontario each week.

 Last weekend I had a family event in Montreal and I planned a couple of visits to secular AA groups.
 Kingston has a nooner on Friday and that was a great way to start the weekend.
 Later than night I went to Laval Secular AA.
 Part of the Greater Montreal Area, Laval is one of three secular AA groups.
-I learned about it from the Secular AA Meeting Directory; it’s the first English meeting for nonbelievers.
+It’s the first English meeting for nonbelievers.
 Only one member was there, Isabel, who’s the contact online.
 She told me that her group wasn’t in the Montreal AA directory yet and it had grown to three members and it’s just her now.
 The format now is to log online with Esprit Ouvert, a francophone secular meeting in St Jean (on the South Shore of Montreal).
 So it was her and me and three members in St Jean.
 Isabelle is bilingual and so are the three members in St Jean.
 They all insisted on sharing in English because they had an out-of-province visitor.
 We discussed getting active in AA.
 It was a great meeting.

 My first AA meeting had been on a Saturday night in Ste Anne de Belleview.
 You know, one member was talking about never finding a traditional higher power and I swear the person right beside me was taking a pass like I did with the closing prayer.
 Hmm, maybe there will room for more secular AA in Quebec.